AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/ThermalStressesSP1.md

 $$

-Furthermore, since there is no force acting at the bar's right face this constant force is in fact zero.
+Furthermore, since there is no force acting at the bar's right face, this constant force is in fact zero.
 Thus, it follows from the last equation that

 $$
 \begin{align}